Projects under development and construction

 Emergencies

 Safety is our priority, which is why all of our sites are fitted with controls which monitor the site 24/7 and can remotely shut down the system.
 There will be stringent emergency measures in place, which are outlined in the emergency plan produced before construction starts.
 In addition, we will have Senior Authorised Persons (SAP) with sufficient competence who will be responsible for the site.
-We will also engage a local security company to respond to security alarms within a set time frame.

 Statkraft will implement procedures and plans for emergency situations and will run regular emergency preparedness exercises in order to ensure that all personnel in the organisation, including third parties, are aware of how to act and react if any unplanned situations should occur.
 Agreements will be made, and cooperation established with local emergency services for training and exercises in order to secure own personnel, third parties, environment and properties.